Speed of light: Faster-than-light observations and experiments

 Another quantum effect that predicts the occurrence of faster-than-light speeds is called the Hartman effect: under certain conditions the time needed for a virtual particle to tunnel through a barrier is constant, regardless of the thickness of the barrier.
 This could result in a virtual particle crossing a large gap faster than light.
 However, no information can be sent using this effect.

 So-called superluminal motion is seen in certain astronomical objects, such as the relativistic jets of radio galaxies and quasars.
 However, these jets are not moving at speeds in excess of the speed of light: the apparent superluminal motion is a projection effect caused by objects moving near the speed of light and approaching Earth at a small angle to the line of sight: since the light which was emitted when the jet was farther away took longer to reach the Earth, the time between two successive observations corresponds to a longer time between the instants at which the light rays were emitted.

 A 2011 experiment where neutrinos were observed to travel faster than light turned out to be due to experimental error.

 In models of the expanding universe, the farther galaxies are from each other, the faster they drift apart.
-This receding is not due to motion through space, but rather to the expansion of space itself.
-For example, galaxies far away from Earth appear to be moving away from the Earth with a speed proportional to their distances.
+For example, galaxies far away from Earth are inferred to be moving away from the Earth with speeds proportional to their distances.
 Beyond a boundary called the Hubble sphere, the rate at which their distance from Earth increases becomes greater than the speed of light.

+These recession rates, defined as the increase in proper distance per cosmological time, are not velocities in a relativistic sense.
+Faster-than-light cosmological recession speeds are only a coordinate artifact.